Imaccer/embsys100/assignment1/1_EmbeddedDeviceExample.md

 ## __Throughput__

 CubeSats are often equipped with sensors which generate large volumes of data.
 For example, gyroscopes, star sensors, magnetometers, and CCD cameras.
 A common application of CubeSats is for imaging of the Earth's surface.
 Limited bandwidth may be available for transmission of images from CubeSats to the ground.
 Hence, it may be necessary to perform image processing with the onboard microprocessor in order to reduce the data sufficiently for transmission.
+In any case, there will be times where the on-board processor must handle significant throughput.

 ## __Response__